What Is Medical Payments Coverage?

 But, there are three main differences between PIP and medical payments coverage:

 - PIP is sometimes required, and sometimes optional, depending on state law.
-Medical payments insurance is always an optional coverage.
+Medical payments insurance is almost always an optional coverage.

 Medical payments coverage limits